LeiRui/Gherkin-cucumber-10-minute-tutorial/tmp.md

 When "\*" appears at the end of the path, it represents ("\*")+, which is one or more layers of "\*".
 For example, `root.vehicle.device1.*` represents all paths prefixed by `root.vehicle.device1` with layers greater than or equal to 4, like `root.vehicle.device1.*`, `root.vehicle.device1.*.*`, `root.vehicle.device1.*.*.*`, etc.

 When "\*" appears in the middle of the path, it represents "\*" itself, i.e., a layer.
-For example, `root.vehicle.*.sensor1` represents a 4-layer path which is prefixed with root.vehicle and suffixed with sensor1.
+For example, `root.vehicle.*.sensor1` represents a 4-layer path which is prefixed with `root.vehicle` and suffixed with `sensor1`.

 Note: "\*" cannot be placed at the beginning of the path.

 Note: A path with "\*" at the end has the same meaning as a prefix path, e.g., `root.vehicle.*` and `root.vehicle` is the same.

+### 3.1.8 Timestamp
+The timestamp is the time point at which a data arrives.
+IoTDB timestamps are divided into two types: LONG and DATETIME (including DATETIME-INPUT and DATETIME-DISPLAY).
+When a user enters a timestamp, he can use a LONG type timestamp or a DATETIME-INPUT type timestamp, where the support format of the DATETIME-INPUT type timestamp is shown in Table 3-1.